Civita’s first Red Cross Blood Drive on Sept. 9 was such an incredible success that three more dates have been planned: Oct. 6, Nov. 5 and Dec. 8.

 In addition to the feel-good response every blood donor gets, Red Cross has recently announced that every blood donation will be tested for COVID-19 antibodies as an added health service.

 The expanded Civita Park is complete and has opened to the public, adding approximately four acres of colorful playgrounds, game areas, ornamental gardens and open lawns to the 14.3-acre park.
 (Per the San Diego County public health order in response to the COVID-19 pandemic, the park is open for passive use only and the playgrounds remain closed).

-The final phases of Civita Park are well under construction and scheduled for completion in early 2020.
-The section under construction includes two playgrounds, one for youngsters aged 2-5 and the other one for children aged 5-12.
-In addition to traditional play equipment, the playgrounds will include discovery opportunities, such as rock-climbing walls, rope bridges, swings and spinners.
+• Two playgrounds, one for children 2-5 and the other for kids 5-12.
+In addition to traditional playground equipment, the playgrounds include rock-climbing walls, giant tree trunks set horizontally, rope bridges, swings and spinners;

 • A shaded picnic grove and family restrooms near the playgrounds;